Smolder: R-O-C-S. Rocs? Humongous birds of prey that can snack on a molting dragon like candy!

-A very specific form of Giant Flyer hailing from Arabic and Persian folklore, the roc (sometimes spelled ruk or rukh) typically takes the form of an eagle of stupefying size.
+A very specific form of Giant Flyer hailing from Arabic and Persian folklore, the roc (sometimes spelled ruk or rukh) typically takes the form of an eagle or condor of stupefying size.
 Additional embellishments are rare, but they may sometimes have two heads.
 Rocs are universally much bigger than the usual brand of predatory flying monsters, which tend to be "merely" big enough to carry off a man in their talons.
 The rocs' size is usually brought to deliberate extremes; generally, they are in the same size range as flying dragons or airplanes.

 The rocs' mind-boggling dimensions are sometimes used to emphasize the strangeness, wonder and exoticness of the areas they are found in — something so huge, such as vast and exaggerated version of a common animal, is so unlike anything one could find in a normal, familiar setting that the presence of a roc leaves no doubt that the story has crossed into somewhere strange and wondrous.
-As such, rocs are often placed in unexplored areas ripe for adventure stories — the Island of Mystery is a particularly common nesting spot — especially ones tied to "Arabian Nights" Days, Sim Sim Salabim and neighboring locations in the Hollywood Atlas.
+As such, rocs are often placed in unexplored areas ripe for adventure stories — the Island of Mystery is a particularly common nesting spot — especially ones tied to "Arabian Nights" Days, Mystical India, and neighboring locations in the Hollywood Atlas.

 Their size also allows rocs to play an exaggerated version of the role of the Kidnapping Bird of Prey; they traditionally prey on large animals, from cattle and horses up to elephants, rhinos, and whales, and may sometimes prey upon other large monsters.
 They rarely target individual human-sized characters due the sheer size difference, but may easily be able to carry away an entire ship or boat in their talons.